UWPCE-PythonCert/Py300/source/testing.rst

 4. Test behavior not implementation
 5. Mocking is available to fake stuff you may not want to run in your tests.

-This all applies regardless of yoru test framework
+This all applies regardless of your test framework

 unittest
 --------